krisbaranski/priority_grid/README.md

 #### - choose.html

 ```
-here two buttons are displayed which represent one of items
+here are two buttons displayed where every represents one of items
-written logic to count points for chosen one of items
+written logic to count points for chosen item
-items are shown and comapred as many times as all possible connections are made
+items are shown and comapred as many times as all possible compares are made
 after finish comparison, redirect to result page
 ```

 #### - result.html

 ```
-after all calculation from choose session, title and corresponding items are displayed with name and count of points from "chosing game"
+after all calculation from choose session, title and corresponding items are displayed
+title, items name and count of points from "choosing game"
 items are sorted on count from highest descending
 ```

 #### - history.html

 ```
-documentation for all titles and corresponding items
+documentation for all titles and corresponding items with counted points
 sorted from newest to oldest
 option to try choosing items again
-option to delete explicit title and its items
+option to delete particular title and its items
 ```

 #### - error.html

 ```
-if errors occur, user is redirected to this page
+if errors occur -implemented in app.py - user is redirected to error page
-error is explained
+error is displayed
 button to go one page back to correct error
 ```

 ### static/